gravitational/careers/challenges/sre/challenge.md

 * Create a configurable Helm chart for the service
 * Includes at a minimum: a Deployment, ServiceAccount, and Service
-* Upgrading the helm chart should not result in unavailability of the service
+* Upgrading the Helm chart should not result in unavailability of the service

 ## Level 5